9 Powerful Health Benefits of Chaga Mushroom (Inonotus obliquus)

 Chaga (Inonotus obliquus) is a powerful fungus containing a wide variety of vitamins & minerals.
-Here are the top 9 reasons you need to incorporate Chaga into your diet:
+Here are the top 9 reasons you need to incorporate Chaga into your diet for its benefits:

 1) POTENT ANTIOXIDANT*

 Chaga is one of the most antioxidant-rich superfoods in the world – scoring an ORAC (Oxygen Radical Absorbance Capacity) value of 146,700 μ mol TE/100g - greatly exceeding the antioxidant potency of Blueberries, Turmeric & Green tea!

 Chaga is packed with vitamins, minerals, nutrients & over 200 mycochemicals, including: zinc, iron, magnesium, calcium, B-complex vitamins, vitamin D, potassium, rubidium, cesium, amino acids, fiber, copper, selenium, manganese, carbohydrates (e.g. beta glucans), lipids, polyphenols & terpenes.
 Learn More

 Chaga contains Beta-D-Glucans that boost your immune system when it is underactive & slow immune response when overactive.
 Learn More

 Chaga regulates cytokine production which lowers inflammation.
 It is also high in betulinic acid, which has anti-viral, anti-bacterial and anti-inflammatory effects.
 Learn more

 Chaga is high in melanin & anti-oxidants - providing UV protection & preventing the onset of wrinkles, uneven skin-tone, and skin inflammation.
 Learn More